-But, if contaminants and bacteria leak inward and start to cause tooth decay, you may be in need of dental fillings.
+But, if contaminants and bacteria leak inward and start to cause tooth decay and breakdown, you may be in need of dental fillings.

-Cracks can also spread over years and if a couple of cracks find each other, or connect, the overlying tooth structure can break off.
+Cracks can also spread over years and if a couple of cracks find each other and connect, the overlying tooth structure can break off.
 When someone breaks a piece off of their tooth on a crouton or popcorn kernel, it's usually because a couple of cracks found each other.

 Removing cracks is rarely possible because, as you drill to remove them, you create stress and they deepen.
 So, you usually can't "catch up" to them.
 Also, trying to remove and fill all the cracks that accumulate over time would be super-aggressive and lead to a bunch of unnecessary dental treatment.

-In over 90% of cases, cracks never lead to any symptoms or need for reparative work.
+In the majority of cases, cracks never lead to any symptoms or need for reparative work.